 Stories Are Sacred

-Welcome to the Trauma-Informed Storytelling Certification Program—an immersive and experiential learning experience designed to equip you with the knowledge and skills to gather and tell stories that promote safety and resist harm.
+Welcome to the When Bearing Witness® Trauma-Informed Storytelling Certification Program—an immersive and experiential learning experience designed to equip you with the knowledge and skills to gather and tell stories that promote safety and wellness while also resisting harm.

-Through this comprehensive program, you'll delve into the intricacies of trauma-informed storytelling, learn how to approach sensitive narratives with empathy and care and gain a deep understanding of the potential impacts on story owners, storytellers, and audiences.
+Through this comprehensive program, you'll delve into the intricacies of trauma-informed storytelling, gain a deep understanding of the potential impacts on story owners, storytellers, and audiences, and learn how to approach sensitive stories with empathy and care.

-Join us for a trauma-informed storytelling journey that will forever shape the way you approach and share world-changing stories.
+Join us for a trauma-informed storytelling journey that will forever shape how you approach and share world-changing stories.

 What to Expect